Eabametoong First Nation: History

 Eabametoong came to be during the fur trade era when the Hudson's Bay Company set up a trading post by Eabamet lake in 1890.
 The canoe was used as the main source of transportation so the post had to be near water.
 The Fort Hope Band came into existence in 1905 when treaty number 9 was signed onto by a newly elected chief and 8 councillors representing 500 to 700 people.
 The new community of Eabametoong started in 1982 with the official name of Eabametoong First Nation being adopted in 1985.
 The main draw for the people of Eabametoong before the fur trade was the multitudes of various fish including: sturgeon, walleye, and whitefish which still inhabit the waters today.

 On October 23, 2010, Chief Lewis Nate declared a state of emergency because of excessive community violence and crime, including the attempted arson of the reserve's only school.
 Since January 2010, there had been three confirmed homicides and approximately 50 incidents of arson in the community.
 As of mid-2012 there have been no further arsons.
 Speculation from the local police force suggested prescription drug abuse amongst the youth was fuelling the violence.

 On April 7, 2016, the First Nation lost its community centre to fire which has been replaced.

 The band received $649,000 in funding in 2017 from the Ontario Trillium Foundation to further develop a 2 ha farm which will enable jobs and skills training, provide fresh food for the community, and establish a local farm business.
 The Eabametoong Farm won a Rural Ontario Leaders Award in recognition of the growth and success of the farm, it is now expanded to 7 acres.
 They hope at continuing the success by adding greenhouses in the future.

+The community had to be evacuated during the 2026 Canadian wildfires.